 As agreed with CSC, the evaluation results are presented in two parts in this report.
-The first part covers the topics aimed at the future development of similar EU-financed projects in the field of education, continuous learning and digital learner services.
-Furthermore, the second part covers the policy-related topics, aimed at a wider audience such as policy-makers, state authorities and various stakeholders.
-The conclusions, good practices and recommendations covering the entire external evaluation are presented in section 4.
+The first part covers the topics aimed for the future development of the similar EU financed projects in the field of education, continuous learning and digital learner services.
+Furthermore, the second part covers the policy-related topics, aimed for the wider audience such as policy-makers, state authorities and various stakeholders.
+The conclusions, good practices and recommendation covering the entire external evaluation are presented in chapter 4.